jonnonz1/nz-statute-book/acts/public/1953/wildlife-act-1953.md

 (6) Notwithstanding anything in any other provision of this Act, any authority issued under this section may contain conditions authorising the holder to use, for the purpose of catching alive or killing any wildlife or game, any live decoys or any net or noose or trap or any firearm or any other method the use of which is otherwise expressly prohibited by this Act or by any regulations made under this Act.
 (7) Every person to whom any authority is granted under or pursuant to this section or, where the authority is given to a Fish and Game Council, the Council and every officer or employee of the Council or other person exercising the powers of the Council pursuant to that authority who commits a breach of or fails to comply with any condition on which the authority was granted commits an offence against this Act and is liable on conviction to the penalty set out in section 67F(5).

+### 53A Authority may be granted under section 53 to kill wildlife incidentally
+(1) Without limiting section 53, the Director-General may grant an authority under that section that authorises killing of wildlife that is incidental to carrying out an otherwise lawful activity.
+(2) Killing of wildlife is incidental if it is not directly intended but is unavoidable and foreseeable as a consequence of carrying out the lawful activity.
+(3) In this section, wildlife means wildlife or game referred to in section 53(1).

+### 53B Authority under section 53 to kill wildlife incidentally: consistency with protection of wildlife
+(1) To avoid doubt, the Director-General may grant an authority referred to in section 53A only if it is consistent with the protection of wildlife.
+(2) The authority is to be treated as consistent with the protection of wildlife if, in granting it, the Director-General is satisfied that its overall effect would be consistent with the protection of—
+  (a) populations of wildlife; and
+  (b) individual wildlife.
+(3) In determining whether the overall effect of the authority would be consistent with the protection of populations of wildlife, the Director-General must have regard to—
+  (a) any potential adverse effects of the lawful activity on—
+    (i) populations of wildlife that the Director-General is satisfied may be affected by the lawful activity; and (ii) the viability of the species to which that wildlife belongs; and (b) the extent to which the authority (including any conditions that the Director-General proposes to impose on the authority) addresses those potential adverse effects; and
+  (c) any other matter that the Director-General considers is relevant.
+(4) The Director-General may be satisfied that the overall effect of the authority would be consistent with the protection of individual wildlife only if satisfied that the holder of the authority will take reasonable steps (including by complying with any relevant conditions imposed on the authority) to avoid, minimise, and mitigate any adverse effects of the lawful activity on individual wildlife.
+(5) In granting the authority, the Director-General is not required to be satisfied— (a) that the lawful activity is itself consistent with the protection of wildlife; or (b) that each individual act of killing, viewed in isolation, would be consistent with the protection of wildlife.

+### 53C Conditions that may be imposed on authority under section 53 to kill wildlife incidentally
+(1) The Director-General may impose, on an authority referred to in section 53A, any conditions providing for measures that the Director-General is satisfied are needed—
+  (a) to address potential adverse effects of the lawful activity on populations of wildlife or the viability of the species to which that wildlife belongs (including, for example, measures to offset adverse effects caused by killing individual wildlife belonging to that species); or
+  (b) to avoid, minimise, or mitigate any adverse effects of the lawful activity on individual wildlife.
+(2) This section does not limit the application of section 53(5) to the authority.

 ### 54 Director-General may authorise hunting or killing of wildlife causing damage
 (1) The Director-General, on being satisfied that injury or damage to any person or to any land or to any stock or crops or to any chattel or to other wildlife has arisen or is likely to arise through the presence on any land of any animals (whether absolutely protected or not), and whether or not the land is a wildlife refuge or a closed game area, may authorise in writing the occupier of the land, or any officer or servant of the Department, or any other person, to hunt or kill, or cause to be hunted or killed, or to catch alive for any specified purpose any such animals, or to take or destroy the eggs of any such animals, subject to such conditions and during such period as may be specified in the authority.
 (1A) Where any authority is given under this section to the occupier of any land, that authority may be exercised on his behalf by any person in the employ of or acting with the written authority of the occupier.